YongDaLi/deltahappiness/README.md

 What's the most ingenious way to measure love?
 Can it be measured?

-Is globalization a real desire fo the future?
-I.e. should country borders be abolisedh?
+Is globalization a real desire for the future?
+I.e. should country borders be abolished?
 Should there be a specific limit for country differentiation?

 If you had to live the life of one historical (known) person, which one would it be?
 What is the largest animal you could defeat in a fistfight?

-Can sexual desire be deparated from emotions? (e.g. when watching pron or having a one-night stand).
-If yes, does this have consequences for your emotional competence.
+Can sexual desire be separated from emotions? (e.g. when watching pron or having a one-night stand).
+If yes, does this have consequences for your emotional competence?

-Reverse question: Can real love (between adults) be felt without feeling any sexual desire.
+Reverse question: Can real love (between adults) be felt without feeling any sexual desire?

 ## serious
 Do you think technology in the future will lead to effectively limitless resources (no scarcity of resources) or we will enter a technological winter going back to very basic progress?